-7-9-70.11. - Recreational Vehicle Parking
+Sec.
+7-9-70.11. - Recreational vehicle parking.

 Parking of recreational vehicles in residential and non-residential zones shall meet the requirements of County of Orange Codified Ordinance Sec.
-3-13-6.
+3-13-6, as may be amended.

 Sec.
-7-9-71.
-7-9-132 - Screening and landscaping.
+7-9-71. - 7-9-132 Screening and landscaping.

-All references to this section shall include sections 7-9-132.1 TBD through 7-9-132.2 TBD.
+All references to this section shall include sections 7-9- $\frac{132.1}{71.1}$ through 7-9- $\frac{132.2}{71.2}$.
 Where required by the District regulations, the following minimum requirements shall apply.

 Sec.
-7-9-71.1.
-7-9-132.1 - Screening.
+7-9-71.1. - 7-9-132.1 Screening.

-(a) An opaque screen shall be installed and maintained along all district boundaries where the premises abut areas zoned for residential or agricultural uses.
-A screen shall consist of one (1) or any combination of the following types:

-- (1) Walls: A wall shall consist of concrete, stone, brick, tile or similar type of solid masonry material a minimum of four (4) inches thick. - (2) Berms: A berm shall be not more than twenty (20) feet in width at the base.
-It shall be constructed of earthen materials and it shall be landscaped. - (3) Fences, solid: A solid fence shall be constructed of wood or other materials and shall form an opaque screen. - (4) Fences, open: An open weave or mesh type fence shall be combined with plant materials to form an opaque screen. - (5) Planting: Plant materials, when used as a screen, shall consist of compact evergreen plants.
+- (a) An opaque screen shall be installed and maintained along all district boundaries where the premises abut areas zoned for residential or agricultural uses.
+A screen shall consist of one (1) or any combination of the following types: - (1) Walls: A wall shall consist of concrete, stone, brick, tile or similar type of solid masonry material a minimum of four (4) inches thick. - (2) Berms: A berm shall be not more than twenty (20) feet in width at the base.
+It shall be constructed of earthen materials and it shall be landscaped. - (3) Fences, solid: A solid fence shall be constructed of wood or other materials and shall form an opaque screen. - (4) Fences, open: An open weave or mesh type fence shall be combined with plant materials to form an opaque screen. - (5) Hedges Planting: Plant materials, when used as a screen, shall consist of compact evergreen plants.
 They shall be of a kind, or used in such a manner, so as to provide screening, having a minimum width of two (2) feet within eighteen (18) months after initial installation.
 Permanent watering facilities shall be provided.
-If, eighteen (18) months after installation, plant materials have not formed an opaque screen, or if an opaque screen is not maintained, the Director, EMA shall require that either walls, berms, or a solid fence be installed. - (b) Screen heights shall not be less than six (6) feet in height except where a shorter height is required by section 7-9-TBD, "Fences and walls." - (c) No signs or sign supports except those specified in the off-street parking regulations shall be permitted on any required screening.
+If, eighteen (18) months after installation, plant materials have not formed an opaque screen, or if an opaque screen is not maintained, the Director, EMA shall require that either walls, berms, or a solid fence be installed. - (b) Screen heights shall not be less than six (6) feet in height except where a shorter height is required by section 7-9-137.5 64, "Fences, and Walls, and Hedges."

+(c) No signs or sign supports except those specified in the off-street parking regulations shall be permitted on any required screening.

 Sec.
-7-9-71.2.
-7-9-132.2 - Landscaping.
+7-9-71.2. - 7-9-132.2 Landscaping.